Potted plant too much water

 Is the soil completely saturated with water?
 Is the soil infested with fungi, moss and algae?
 Did you notice root rot when you took your plant out of its pot?
 Then you're going to have to pull out all the stops.

-Once you've taken the plant out of the pot, gently remove the soil with your fingers.
+Once you've removed the plant from its pot, carefully remove the soil with your fingers.
 It's better to throw it away and not reuse it.
 It may be harbouring parasites, or the excess water may have washed away all the nutrients.

 Pour in a layer of potting soil suited to the requirements of your green plant.
-If you're wondering which one to use, read our growing instructions.
+If you're wondering which one to use, consult our growing guides.
 Place your specimen in the center and add substrate.
-Stop two or three centimetres below the edge.
-This way, water won't overflow during watering.
+Stop two or three centimetres below the edge?
+That way, water won't overflow during watering.

 Water your plant.
 Yes, I know.
 We said at the beginning that you should stop watering.
 But watering is essential after repotting.
 It makes rooting easier.
 Water generously, to moisten all the soil.
 When the water runs out through the drainage holes, stop.
 Let the water drain off before placing your pot back on its saucer.
 Check the saucer 20 minutes later.
 If it contains water, empty it.